Are you confused about what type of applicant you are? The definitions below should clarify things for you.

 If you have not had any formal education beyond high school, you are considered a first-time freshman applicant, even if you have been out of high school for several years.
 Application requirements.

 A transfer applicant is someone who has completed their secondary education and has acquired or was pursuing a degree from a four-year liberal arts college, university, two-year community college, or other college of art or design.
 Students should consult the procedures for first-time freshmen as well as special transfer application requirements.

 Any applicant who is not a citizen or lawful permanent resident of the United States is considered an international applicant.
 Students must fulfill special international student requirements in addition to the first-time freshman requirements, and when applicable, transfer requirements.

 A limited number of spaces in select areas are available for students who hold previous college credit to enroll in the spring semester.
-The priority deadline for spring admissions was October 15th; however, we continue to accept applications on a space-available basis.
+The priority deadline for spring admissions is October 15th; however, we continue to accept applications after this date on a space-available basis.
 Please review spring guidelines and submit your application materials as soon as possible.
 Feel free to contact Admissions at 617-879-7222 with any questions.

 Special student applicants should complete the undergraduate transfer requirements.
 The portfolio should demonstrate advanced conceptual and technical skills.
 The required essay should specifically address why you are applying as a special student and your goals within a specified department.